robinvdvleuten/php-lazy-event-dispatcher/README.md

 An event dispatcher that holds any events until flushed.

+## Use Case

+If you want to make use of the [kernel.terminate](http://symfony.com/doc/current/components/http_kernel.html#the-kernel-terminate-event) event to do some
+"heavy" action after the response has already streamed back to the client.
+Symfony does this already by default but with this listener you'll have support for any custom event classes.

 ## Installation

 The recommended way to install the library is through [Composer](http://getcomposer.org).